syncfusion-content/blazor-docs/blazor/getting-started/razor-class-library.md

     ```

-5. Run the application, The Syncfusion&reg; Blazor Calendar component will be rendered in the default web browser.
+5. Run the application, The Syncfusion<sup style="font-size:70%">&reg;</sup> Blazor Calendar component will be rendered in the default web browser.

     ![RCL output](images/RCL-output.png)